Would you like to write a pitch that works for guest posting? Because I’d like to read one and I’m sure I’m not alone.

-The first time I got a pitch email I was pleased because it told me my travel blog was on someone’s radar.
+The first time I got a pitch email I was pleased because it told me my blog was on someone’s radar.
 That first time, and many times after that, I replied to pitch emails with a polite email like this:

 How Not to Write a Pitch Email

 Let me show you a few samples of pitch emails I’ve received to give you an idea of the suffering innocent bloggers and business people like you and me are being put through.
-Take this as an example from a pitch email that recently turned up:
+Take this as an example of a pitch email that recently turned up:

-I have tried to reach you about…”
+Sir, I have tried to reach you about…”

 Here’s another bad pitch email which shows that anyone can make mistakes.

-A fellow web copy writer contacted me as part of a mass mailing via LinkedIn recently.
+A fellow web copywriter contacted me as part of a mass mailing via LinkedIn recently.
 This interesting email pitch case study highlights the dangers of mass mailings.
-Please bear in mind that I’m a professional web copy writer too and had connected with this copywriter on LinkedIn to support her endeavors.
+Please bear in mind that I’m a professional web copywriter too and had connected with this copywriter on LinkedIn to support her endeavors.
 Then she sent me this:

 Email Subject: Your LinkedIn Profile Needs Help!

-That got my attention so I opened the email and read this:
+That got my attention, so I opened the email and read this: